JVital2013/pihole-router/README.md

         sudo apt install iptables-persistent #Say yes at the prompt to save current rules sudo reboot

-**9.**  Do a typical Pi-Hole installation.
+**9.**  Do a typical Pi-Hole installation as instructed at [https://github.com/pi-hole/pi-hole/#one-step-automated-install](https://github.com/pi-hole/pi-hole/#one-step-automated-install).
 Choose eth0 as the interface you're using (Onboard Ethernet).
 Set a static IP when prompted; just use the current one for now.
 This will be changing later.
-Use IPv4 only for now.
-We'll get to IPv6 later.
+Use IPv4 only for now; we'll get to IPv6 later.
 Set everything else in the Pi-Hole setup however you want.

-**10.**  Test Pi-Hole and make sure it's working as-is (eg. use dig or nslookup to do a dns lookup)
+**10.**  Test Pi-Hole and make sure it's working as-is (eg. use dig or nslookup to query a record from it)

 **From here on, we're turning your network upside down!
 Make sure you won't need the internet for a while in case everything goes south.**

 **11.**  Put your modem into bridged mode.
 This makes it so that the modem doesn't do any routing/DHCP/etc, and passes it off to another device instead.
-Each modem is different, so look this up in the manual or via Google
+Each modem is different, so look this up how to do this in your modem's manual.

 **12.**  Edit /etc/dhcpcd.conf on the Pi.
 Scroll down until you see the configs for "interface eth0" and "interface eth1" (eth1 may not be there).
 Comment them out and replace it with the following: